JosephineJohnson/rdss-archivematica-channel-adapter/README.md

 > Default: `true`

+The adapter implements a message validator that uses the canonical RDSS JSON Schema documents.
+The validator can be configured in the following ways:

-When set to `true`, the adapter will validate incoming messages against the canonical schema documents.
-It is discouraged to disable it.
+- When set to `true`, the adapter will reject invalid messages and the validation issues will be logged with `DEBUG` level.
+- When set to `warnings`, the adapter will not reject invalid messages but the validation issues will be logged with `DEBUG` level.
+- When set to `false`, message validation will not be performed.

 :heavy_minus_sign: `BROKER.QUEUES.MAIN`